RyanEckert/Belize_Mcav_Symbiodiniaceae_ITS2/README.md

 This repository contains scripts and data associated with the
 publication:

-**Eckert RJ, Reaume A, Sturm AB, Studivan MS, and Voss JD (in review) Symbiodiniaceae associations among *Montastraea cavernosa* populations along a depth gradient on the Belize Barrier Reef.
+**Eckert RJ, Reaume A, Sturm AB, Studivan MS, and Voss JD (2020).
+Depth influences Symbiodiniaceae associations among *Montastraea cavernosa* corals on the Belize Barrier Reef.
 Front Micro**

 ------------------------------------------------------------------------